Do you have education and work experience from another country but can't find the right job in Canada?

 - Permanent residents of Canada or protected persons (with Notice of Decision) living in Ontario.

-- With international education and relevant work experience from another country.
+- With international education and work experience from another country or Canada.

 - With current proof of their Canadian Language Benchmark (CLB) assessment at level 7 or higher